angall1/Spotify2MP3/README.md

 # Spotify2MP3

-Spotify2MP3 is a cross-platform standalone app (Windows EXE, macOS .app) that takes a playlist CSV—exported from Spotify via [Exportify](https://exportify.net), Apple Music/YouTube Music via [TuneMyMusic](https://tunemymusic.com), or any other service—and batch-downloads every track as **M4A** (remuxed at up to the original 128 kbps AAC bitrate) or **high-quality MP3** (VBR 0).
-Everything’s bundled—no Python or external installs required.
+Spotify2MP3 is a cross-platform standalone app (Windows EXE, macOS .app) that takes a playlist CSV exported from Spotify via [Exportify](https://exportify.net), Apple Music/YouTube Music via [TuneMyMusic](https://tunemymusic.com), or any other service and batch downloads every track as **M4A** (remuxed at up to the original 128 kbps AAC bitrate) or **high-quality MP3** (VBR 0).
+Everything’s bundled, no Python or external installs required.

 ---